spyder-ide/spyder-docs/doc/submit-a-report.rst

 In order of preference and difficulty:

 #. **If Spyder presents an error dialog** you can submit an issue directly from it.
-   You will have to fill on a title for your issue, specify the steps that lead to this problem and click "submit to GitHub".
+   You will have to fill on a title for your issue, specify the steps that lead to this problem and click :guilabel:`submit to Github`.
    This will prefill an error report with your environment details, key versions and dependencies and automatically insert the error/traceback for you.

    .. image:: images/submit-a-report/submit-a-report-error-dialog.png
       :alt: Github page on Spyder's issue tracker
       :width: 500px

-#. **If you are in Spyder and there is not an error dialog**, the best way to do so is to simply select ``Report Issue`` from the ``Help`` menu which will create an error dialog manually.
+#. **If you are in Spyder and there is not an error dialog**, the best way to do so is to simply select :guilabel:`Report issue` from the :guilabel:`Help` menu which will create an error dialog manually.
-   Insert the error/traceback information, along with a descriptive title for your issue and click "submit to GitHub", same as before.
+   Insert the error/traceback information, along with a descriptive title for your issue and click :guilabel:`Submit to Github`, same as before.

    .. image:: images/submit-a-report/submit-a-report-issue.png
       :alt: Github page on Spyder's issue tracker